sider/devon_rex/README.md

 ```

 We use ERB, which is a standard template engine of Ruby, to generate Dockerfiles.
-So, if you want to update the Dockerfiles, you need to do it via the `rake` command instead of editing the files directly.
+So, if you want to update Dockerfiles, you need to use the `rake` command instead of editing the files directly.

 For example: